MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: Introduction

 \section{Introduction}

-Recent advances in generative models for texts~\cite{brown2020language,touvron2023llama} and images~\cite{dhariwal2021diffusion, rombach2022high} have significantly lowered the barrier to producing diverse multimodal misinformation, posing threats to politics, finance, and public health.
+Recent advances in generative models for texts~\citep{brown2020language,touvron2023llama} and images~\citep{dhariwal2021diffusion, cui2024instastyle,cui2024localize} have significantly lowered the barrier to producing diverse multimodal misinformation, posing threats to politics, finance, and public health.
 For instance, the misinformation ``COVID-19 vaccine causes brain damage'', shown in Fig.~\ref{fig:intro-image}, accompanied by a highly convincing image, can lead to public distrust in medical treatments and vaccine refusal.
 Therefore, identifying multimodal misinformation on social media is urgent.

-Most current multimodal misinformation detection (MMD) methods~\cite{abdelnabi2022open,qi2024sniffer,ying2023bootstrapping,huang2022faking, zhang2023towards, lee2021towards} typically assume that each sample has a single, known forgery source, as depicted in Fig.~\ref{fig:intro-image} \textbf{Top}.
-This assumption is overly simplistic and fails to capture the complexity of real-world scenarios, where misinformation often originates from multiple, random sources.
+Most current multimodal misinformation detection (MMD) methods~\citep{abdelnabi2022open,qi2024sniffer,ying2023bootstrapping,huang2022faking, zhang2023towards, lee2021towards} typically assume that each sample has a single, known forgery source.
+As depicted in Fig.~\ref{fig:intro-image} \textbf{Top}, these forgery sources involve either textual veracity with fake news text, visual veracity with fake images, or inconsistency between the text and image.
+However, the single-source assumption is overly simplistic and fails to capture the complexity of real-world scenarios, where misinformation often stems from multiple, random sources.
 To address this mixed-source MMD problem, two key challenges need to be solved.
 First, existing datasets primarily consist of single-source misinformation, lacking misinformation from multiple sources.
 This limitation prevents comprehensive evaluation of MMD methods.
-Second, there is a lack of general detectors capable of effectively handling mixed-source misinformation.
+Second, there is a lack of general detectors capable of handling mixed-source misinformation.
 Hence, we present MMFakeBench, encompassing the mixed-source MMD benchmark, evaluations, and framework.